 Cal-Bay Enters NFT Market Space, Intends to Purchase Two New High Profile NFT's

-HENDERSON, NV / ACCESSWIRE / September 14, 2021 / Cal-Bay International, Inc (OTC:CBYI) today announced the company is striving to become one of the leading NFT Stock companies by way of smart partnerships and strategic investments in the Digital Asset and NFT (Non-Fungible Token) Space.
+HENDERSON, NV / ACCESSWIRE / September 15, 2021 / Cal-Bay International, Inc (OTC PINK:CBYI) today announced the company is actively pursuing the purchase of two new and soon-to-be-released high-profile NFT's (Non-Fungible Tokens).

-Cal-Bay is in the process of acquiring high profile digital asset NFT's to the company's portfolio and will be announcing the inventory holdings of the digital assets early next week.
-The company is committed to becoming a leading NFT stock company for the following reasons:
+Cal-Bay leadership and analysts are heavily analyzing the NFT market.
+They have identified through due diligence efforts two massive upcoming NFT launches.
+They believe that these projects have great potentials and have amazing causes that the company believes in, and it's in line with the Cal-Bay Foundation's goals to be active in great causes alongside great projects.

+Cal-Bay will be aggressively participating in the pre-sale of both projects along with participation in the open market after the completion of the pre-sales.

 The NFT market is in explosive growth mode and rapidly increasing in popularity for all genres.

-The NFT popularity has rocketed in the last 12 months alongside an upward pricing and evaluations of digital currencies such as Bitcoin, Ethereum etc.….
+The NFT popularity has rocketed in the last 12 months alongside upward pricing and evaluations of digital currencies such as Bitcoin, Ethereum, etc.

-The NFT market is developing rapidly with some digital collectables being sold for tens of millions of dollars.
+The NFT market is developing rapidly, with some digital collectibles being sold for tens of millions of dollars.

-In addition to Art and Media are growing in the gaming industries, including Digital Art, Collectible Art with huge opportunities for future growth in Real Estate and Automobile industries, and many other sectors that can reap the benefits of this huge NFT technology.
+In addition to Art and Media are growing in the gaming industries, including Digital Art, Collectible Art, with enormous opportunities for future growth in the Real Estate and Automobile industries and many other sectors that can reap the benefits of this enormous NFT technology.

-Cal-Bay is committed to Creating valued NFTS and Identifying new genre, new market trends and being first to market in those new verticals.

 About Cal-Bay International.

-A Publicly traded holding company for innovative Technologies, Digital Assets and creating a Philanthropic Foundation through digital asset technologies to support causes in the US and around the world. www.cbyintl.com
+A Publicly traded holding company for innovative Technologies, Digital Assets, and creating a Philanthropic Foundation through digital asset technologies to support causes in the US and worldwide.

 Safe Harbor Statement: Safe harbor from liability established by the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements generally can be identified by phrases such as Cal-Bay, CBYI or its management "believes," "expects," "anticipates," "foresees," "forecasts," "estimates" or other words or phrases of similar import.
 Similarly, statements herein that describe the Company's business strategy, outlook, objectives, plans, intentions, or goals also are forward-looking statements.
 All such forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from those in forward-looking statements.
 Cal-Bay International Inc.